-The 'second line' concerns those responsible for risk oversight and risk guidance in the Bank, e.g. Risk Management, Compliance and Financial Control.
-Second line is responsible for setting policies, ensuring compliance with requirements, the monitoring of the effectiveness of the controls and the execution of the Risk Management framework by the first line.
+The 'second line' includes those responsible for risk oversight and risk guidance in the Bank, e.g. Risk Management, Compliance and Financial Control.
+They set policies, ensuring compliance with requirements, the monitoring of the effectiveness of the controls and the execution of the Risk Management framework by the first line.

 The Risk Management function is responsible for developing and maintaining the strategic approach of the ERM framework to ensure that appropriate risk identification, assessment and mitigation activities are executed by the business.
 This is achieved through a comprehensive framework of risk policies, monitoring and reporting.
-The Chief Risk Officer ('CRO') reports to the BOD Risk & Compliance Committee with a functional reporting line to Group Risk.
+The Chief Risk Officer ('CRO') reports to the BOD Risk & Compliance Committee ('RCC') with a functional reporting line to Group Risk.

-The Compliance function translates the laws into compliance obligations and assists the business divisions to identify its Compliance Risks (incl.
-Integrity Risk) and activities to mitigate those risks based on CBCAN Risk Appetite.
+The Compliance function translates laws into compliance obligations and assists the business divisions to identify its Compliance Risks (incl.
+Integrity Risk) and activities to mitigate those risks based on CBCA Risk Appetite.
 The Compliance function also monitors the business and local management's control of Compliance Risks.
-The Chief Compliance officer ('CCO') reports to the BOD Risk & Compliance Committee with a functional reporting line to Group Compliance.
+The Chief Compliance officer ('CCO') reports to the BOD RCC with a functional reporting line to Group Compliance.

-The Financial Control function enables the control framework around statutory and regulatory reporting of the Bank.
-The Chief Financial officer ('CFO') reports to the BOD Audit Compliance Committee with a functional reporting line to Group Finance.
+The Financial Control function establishes the control framework around statutory and regulatory reporting of the Bank.
+The Chief Financial officer ('CFO') reports to the BOD Audit Committee with a functional reporting line to Group Finance.